ruthvendc/spark-airflow-etl-pipeline/README.md

 # End-to-End Data Engineering Pipeline (Spark + Airflow)

 ## Overview
-This repository contains a **production-style batch data engineering pipeline** built to demonstrate the core skills expected of a **Data Engineer I / II**.
+This repository contains a **production-style batch data engineering pipeline** built to demonstrate the core skills expected of a **Data Engineer**.

 The project ingests raw CSV data, validates and transforms it using **PySpark**, writes optimized **Parquet** datasets, and orchestrates the entire workflow using **Apache Airflow**.

-All data used was synthetically generated using python Fake — no proprietary or employer-related data.
+All data used was synthetically generated using python Fake — no proprietary or employer-related data was used in this project.

 ---